We overlook the power of memories in our day-to-day lives. If we learn how to use them, memories can be tools for positive change.

 Memories are often anchors holding us hostage to the past.
 Memories can color the value of life and relationships.
 They can be tools for positive change, or they can hold us back.
 If we recognize their power, we can use them to improve our lives.

 We can spend much of our precious time in places other than the present moment.
 Don’t let memories hold you hostage.
 Here’s the process we recommend.

 1) Identify your emotional triggers.
-First, find significant memories, those that are strong emotional triggers.
-You find these memories using The Repeating Question tool and the Enneagram Personality Profile.
+First, find significant memories, those that are potent emotional triggers.
+You will discover these hot buttons using The Repeating Question tool and the Enneagram Personality Profile.

 2) Break the chain of bad memories.
 Second, break the links with or between any negative or positive memories.
-To break them, you will need to do some reprogramming of your inner critic self-talk.
-The Enneagram of Personality is the best tool to find this negative programming and make the thought process changes.
+You will need to reprogram your inner critic self-talk to break them.
+The Enneagram of Personality is the best tool for finding this negative programming and making the thought process changes.
 We’ll give an example of how this works below.

 3) Turn up the volume of positive memories.
 Then, finally, learn how to turn up the volume on the positive and turn down the volume on the negative.
 Affirmations are the best tool for this last step.